prisma-collective/docs/docs/pages/core facilitator capacity.md

    - Ability to integrate feedback loops into event design for continuous improvement.

 3. **Process Infrastructuring**
-   - Knowledge of designing and deploying process infrastructures (e.g., [[Holochain]]-based systems) to support event organization and participant onboarding.
+   - Knowledge of designing and deploying process infrastructures to support event organization and participant onboarding.
    - Understanding of how to configure systems for self-contained deployments.

 4. **Potentializing**